boozec/rsanta/README.md

-# rsanta - Make secret santa with your friends
+# rsanta - Be your friends' Secret Santa

 You must set environments variables for smtp:
 ```